OpenZeppelin/ethernaut/README.md

 You will normally need to deploy it on a local network, for this you can just run `yarn deploy:contracts` and all the contracts will be deployed on your local node running on `localhost:8545` and you will be able to check each level address in the `deploy.local.json` file.

-To deploy the contracts on Goerli, first set the `ACTIVE_NETWORK` variable in `constants.js` and then edit `deploy.goerli.json`.
+To deploy the contracts on Sepolia, first set the `ACTIVE_NETWORK` variable in `constants.js` and then edit `deploy.sepolia.json`.
 This file keeps a history of all level and contract instances.
 To deploy a new instance, add an "x" entry to the array, like so:

 ```json
 {